Instructor: Professor Victor Norman

 Disabilities: Calvin College will make reasonable accomodations for persons with documented disabilities.
 Students should notify a Coordinator of Services to Students with Disabilities located in Student Academic Services, HH455.
 Students should notify their instructors within the first two weeks of class.

 My disability: I am deaf on my left side.
-I wear a hearing aid, but it really doesn't help too much.
+I wear a hearing aid, but it really doesn't help too much, especially with everyone wearing masks.
 I appreciate students who speak loudly enough for me (and the whole class) to hear.
 Thanks.